jaggehns/jaggehns/README.md

 - 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.
 - 🎓 &nbsp;Degree in Electrical & Electronic Engineering from the University of Nottingham.
-- 🌱 &nbsp;Currently learning more about TypeScript, Back-End Technologies, and the MERN Stack.
+- 🌱 &nbsp;Currently learning more about TypeScript, Microservices, and System Design.
 - ✍️ &nbsp;In my free time, I pursue Website Freelancing and Personal Projects as hobbies/side hustles.

 ---